 Crete is surrounded by about 80 islets.
 Gavdos, the southermost land and islet of Europe, is inhabited and has many amazing things for you to discover.
 Chrissi is the most exotic islet of Crete, with crystal turquoise water and white sand, reminding of Carribean.
 Koufonissi also has very nice beaches and important archeological sites and, fortunately, is totally unknown to visitors.
-Apart from them, there are other islets such as Thodorou (where cretan wild goat is sheltered), Dia, Paximadia, Dionysades and many more.
+Apart from them, there are other islets such as Thodorou (where cretan ibex is sheltered), Dia, Paximadia, Dionysades and many more.

 The island of Agioi Theodoroi or Thodorou and located just opposite of the beach of Platanias in Chania, just half a mile northern.
 The history of the island and its ecological importance in preserving the protected species of the Cretan wild goat, make this small dot on the map very important.